seng499-company2/algorithm1/README.md

 ## Dev

 To make and test changes to the project, navigate into the root level directory `/path/to/algorithm1/`.
-After editing the projet files, in order for the changes to take effect you must reinstall the local package by the following cmd:
+After editing the project files, in order for the changes to take effect you must reinstall the local package by the following cmd:

 ```bash